twardokus/v2verifier/README.md

 Assuming you have two PCs with one USRP each, designate one USRP as the "receiver" and the other as the "transmitter."
 In this configuration, the receiver will show you how a single vehicle responds to V2V transmissions (e.g., using a GUI) while the transmitter can generate V2V traffic for up to ten vehicles.
+You can specify the number of vehicles by changing the relevant parameter in `config.json`.

 On each PC, begin by launching the C-V2X or DSRC code (follow the respective instructions below) to run in the background and manage your SDR transmitting or receiving.
 Then, on each PC, `cd` into the `build` directory.
 For the receiver, run the command